-We use granular data3 to compute the share of guaranteed loans.
+We use granular data from Banco de Portugal's Credit Register to compute the share of guaranteed loans.
 Granular data is necessary because the amount of guaranteed credit depends on which loans received a COVID-19 sovereign guarantee, on the fraction of each loan that is guaranteed, and on loans' maturity and amortization schedules.
 Our identification of loans with a COVID-19 sovereign guarantee runs from March 2020 until July 2021.

-In the model, we assume that agents perfectly foresee the dynamics of the share of guaranteed loans at the time of the introduction of the loan guarantee scheme.
-The exogenous path of the fraction g_t of guaranteed loans over time (Panel B of Figure 2) is thus defined as:
+The exogenous path of the fraction g_t of guaranteed loans over time (Panel B of Figure 2) is defined as: